dartmouth-dltg/aspace_simple_bulk_edit/ReadMe.md

 To install, just activate the plugin in your config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'container_management_labels' to the list
+     # If you have other plugins loaded, just add 'aspace_simple_bulk_edit' to the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'aspace_simple_bulk_edit']

 ## Using the plugin